howonlee/classical-shors/readme.md

 In order for modern mainstream public key cryptography that underlays, for example, your bank account existing and not being accessible to random people, to exist, some mathematics has to not exist.

-That is, there has to not be a way to invert some certain functions called one-way functions, and specifically the function called modular exponentiation, which is said to be a one-way function.
+That is, there has to not be a way to quickly find possible inputs given the outputs of some certain functions called one-way functions, and specifically the function called modular exponentiation, which is said to be a one-way function.

 The mathematics we want to not exist may, unfortunately, exist.
 I am not certain of this, but it may.
 I have an implementation for a small case.